NBA Countdown: 2002–2003

+2003–2004

+Prior to the start of the 2003-04 season, major changes were made to the ESPN version of NBA Shootaround.
+The program was moved into its Times Square home, and Frazier and Anthony were joined by then-Detroit Shock head coach Bill Laimbeer and The Philadelphia Inquirer columnist, Stephen A. Smith.
+Nearly all of the features from the first season were discontinued, while several were added (including Fortune Tellers, in which the three analysts, Anthony, Laimbeer and Smith, would dress as psychics and predict the outcomes of several NBA teams).
+Laimbeer left early in ESPN's coverage of the 2004 NBA Playoffs due to his duties as coach of the Detroit Shock, and was replaced by Tim Legler.
+Frazier, Anthony, Smith and Legler were the studio team through ESPN's coverage of the 2004 Eastern Conference Finals.

-After bad ratings in the 2002–2003 season, ABC retooled much of its NBA coverage.
-This included its pregame show, which was rebranded NBA Hangtime, and moved into the network's Times Square studios.
+ABC retooled much of its NBA coverage after bad ratings during its first season.
+This included its version of the pregame show, which was rebranded NBA Hangtime, and moved into the network's Times Square studios.
 The pregame show was given new music and graphics, to differentiate itself from its ESPN counterpart, and was still hosted by Mike Tirico.
 Tom Tolbert was brought back as an analyst, but ABC dropped Bill Walton from pregame show duties.
 He was replaced by George Karl.
 After criticism from the media on Karl's lack of opinion during the program, ABC replaced him on February 22, 2004 with former New Jersey Nets coach Byron Scott.
 NBA Hangtime lasted through the 2003–2004 season, and continued on Christmas Day 2004, prior to the much-hyped Los Angeles Lakers-Miami Heat game.
 This telecast was the only NBA Hangtime to involve analysts Steve Jones and Bill Walton.